START HERE

 Two-Hand AXIO Control

-<GREATER CORE AND LOWER BODY STABILITY DEMAND>
+INCREASED CORE & LOWER BODY STABILITY DEMAND

 AXIO control essentials